Materia-xx/BookmarkManager/README.md

 ![](Docs/SearchEmpty.png)

-Pressing Esc from here will hide the search box.
-Pressing the activation hotkey (CTRL-SHIFT-X) will bring it back.
+Pressing Esc from here will close the search box.

 ### Adding Bookmarks